 It also goes without saying that a site with a simple, low estimated renovation cost is going to get more visits than one with a complex but thoughtful analysis with a higher price tag.

-Here’s what you’ll find from popular publications on the costs of redoing basements, attics, bathrooms and kitchens – and what Aleto uses to calculate our estimates for these projects – AFTER we’ve visited the site, talked to you personally and walked you through the design process.
+Here’s what you’ll find from popular publications on the low and high end costs of redoing bathrooms and kitchens – and what Aleto uses to calculate our estimates for these projects – AFTER we’ve visited the site, talked to you personally and walked you through the design process.

 Of course, no estimate is an ironclad guarantee.
 The unexpected happens sometimes and Aleto keeps you posted every step of the way if it does.
 But by accounting for the known variables, we keep the surprises few and small.
 Better insight can reduce the likelihood that you’ll feel like cutting to commercial when the final invoice comes in.